FDA Approves First 'Pre-Surgical' Drug for Breast Cancer

 According to the Mayo Clinic, HER2-positive breast cancer is a breast cancer driven by a protein called human epidermal growth factor receptor 2 (HER2), which promotes the growth of cancer cells.

 HER2-positive breast cancers typically are more aggressive than other types of breast cancer.
-But there are effective drug treatments, including trastuzumab (brand name Herceptin) and lapatinib (Tykerb).
+But there are effective drug treatments, including trastuzumab (Herceptin) and lapatinib (Tykerb).
 Both drugs can produce side effects, including congestive heart failure, according to the Mayo Clinic.